AdishAntony/bill-creator/README.md

 # bill-creator
-A mean stack project that creates bill.
+A mean stack project that creates restaurant bill.